License key problems

 /edd-sl.
 CloudFlare support will be able to help you with this if needed.

-- Is is being blocked by special .htaccess rules? – Some websites have special rules in the .htaccess file which block certain IP addresses or add additional protection to the site.
+- Is your license activation being blocked by special .htaccess rules? – Some websites have special rules in the .htaccess file which block certain IP addresses or add additional protection to the site.
 If you’re having license key problems, try removing these rules and then activating your license key.
 If this fixes the problem then you need to adjust the rules so that they don’t interfere with the license key.

 - Error: cURL error 28: Operation timed out after 15001 milliseconds with 0 bytes received – If you see this error when you try to activate the license key then you need to contact your hosting company or server administrator.
 Ask them to increase the cURL timeout limit.
 If they say this isn’t possible, please send us a support request with your WordPress logins and we will activate your license key manually.

 - Error: SSL23_GET_SERVER_HELLO (or similar) – This error means that your host is using an old version of OpenSSL which is not compatible with our licensing server.
 Please ask your host to update OpenSSL to the latest version.
-If this isn’t possible, please send us a support request with your WordPress logins and we will activate your license key manually.
+If this isn’t possible, please send us a support request with your WordPress logins and we will activate your licence key manually.

 - Error: Forbidden – This 403 error means that something on your website is blocking the communication with our licensing server.
 For example, this can be caused by a security plugin.
 WPBeginner have provided an excellent article on How to Fix the 403 Forbidden Error in WordPress which will help you to find the cause of the problem.
 If you can’t find a solution, please send us a support request with your WordPress logins and we will activate your license key manually.